What Happens If an Unlicensed Driver Crashes Your Car? 2025

 What Happens If You Let an Unlicensed Driver Use Your Car

 Most insurance policies provide coverage if you allow another person to drive your car.
 (This is called "permissive use.")
 Will insurance cover an unlicensed driver?
-In most cases, no. If you allow an unlicensed driver to use your vehicle, you may be personally liable for any damage they cause.
+In most cases, no. If you allow an unlicensed or uninsured driver to use your vehicle, you may be personally liable for any damage they cause.
 This can include damage to your car, damage to other people's property and compensation for personal injuries.

 Can I get in trouble for letting an unlicensed driver drive my car?
 Yes, allowing an unlicensed driver to operate your vehicle is often illegal and can carry serious consequences.
 You may even face criminal charges.